 2. Snacks And Fritters At Shree Jagdish Snacks, Vadodara

 We visited Shree Jagdish snacks and farsan store in Vadodara to try some popular street food of the city.
 We ordered khaman, khandvi, Methi gota, aloo pakoda and of course tea to go with it.

 From everything we tried, khandvi made to our reorder list.
-It was soft and light had a nice balance of sweet and savoury and leaves you wanting for more.
+It was soft and light, had a nice balance of sweet and savory and leaves you wanting for more.